-Surry Hills has cemented its reputation as the coolest neighbourhood in Australia’s capital.
-This inner-Sydney suburb promises ample dining, drinking, shopping and people-watching opportunities – and here are the top places to stay while you’re there.
+Surry Hills has cemented its reputation as the coolest neighbourhood in the most populous city in Australia.
+This inner-Sydney suburb promises ample dining, drinking, shopping and people-watching opportunities – here are the top places to stay in Surry Hills, all bookable on Culture Trip.

-Though not strictly in Surry Hills (it’s just a short walk away in Chippendale), the Old Clare Hotel wins hearts for its vintage designer touches and stylish execution.
-Rooms here are all about exposed brick, wood panelling and pops of colour, while bathrooms come with walk-in showers or deep-soaking tubs – a welcome retreat after a day of sightseeing.
+Though not strictly in Surry Hills (it’s just a short walk away in Chippendale), the Old Clare Hotel wins hearts for its stylish vintage designer touches.
+Rooms are all about exposed brick, wood panelling and pops of colour, while bathrooms come with walk-in showers or deep-soaking tubs – a welcome retreat after a day of sightseeing.
 Even the outside of the property is of interest: the Old Clare stretches across two iconic heritage-listed buildings.

 With the nightlife of Oxford Street and Darlinghurst only five minutes down the road, these luxury apartments are the perfect distance from the action: close enough to access but quiet enough to allow a good night’s sleep.
 You won’t find trendy, industrial-style interiors or exciting, on-site restaurants here, but it’s ideal for those who want the flexibility and convenience of an apartment.
 To make your stay extra special, book one of the penthouse lofts – the city views are well worth the price tag.